Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Pension Access (PRSA)

 Both employers and employees make PRSI contributions.
-Employer PRSI is currently 11.05% of gross pay (Class A), funding social welfare benefits including unemployment, illness, and maternity payments.
+For Class A employees in 2026, employer PRSI is 9% on weekly earnings up to €552 and 11.25% on earnings above that threshold, with both rates rising from 1 October 2026 to 9.15% and 11.40% respectively, funding social welfare benefits including unemployment, illness, and maternity payments.
 This must be factored into payroll budgets.

 Auto-Enrolment Pension: What Irish Employers Need to Know for 2026

-• Eligibility: Employees aged 23-60, earning at least 20,000 euro per year, not already in a pension scheme.
+• Eligibility: Employees aged 23-60, earning at least €20,000 per year, not already in a pension scheme.

 • Contributions: Employee and employer contributions start at 1.5% of gross pay, rising to 6% over ten years.
-The State contributes 1 euro for every 3 euro the employee pays.
+The State contributes €1 for every €3 the employee pays.

 • Opt-out: Employees can opt out after six months but are automatically re-enrolled every two years.